 It is speculated that people conceived under the effects of a love potion cannot actually feel love.
 Since they were created in a false moment fueled by magic, that magic thus creates the effect of an inability to love in the resulting child.
 This has been noted in the case of Tom Riddle, more commonly known as Voldemort.
 His mother seduced his father by way of Amortentia, so he had the unfortunate inability to feel or understand love and in the end, that was his downfall.

 Life cannot be created in any form.
 When something has died, that soul cannot be conjured to bring that thing back to life.
 In the same respect, conjured plants are not truly alive.
 They simply mimic the appearance of life while they are conjured.
 For instance, if you conjure a bouquet of flowers, they will not require food or water and they will not wilt and die.
-It is also important to note that conjured animals do not contain life, either, such as the birds conjured with the spell Avis.
+It is also important to note that conjured animals do not contain life either, such as the birds conjured with the spell Avis.
 They merely appear to contain life and mimic its qualities.
 This is the same for animals that are transformed.

 It is impossible for someone to create knowledge that they do not have.
-For instance, you cannot conjure into your mind the entire understanding and ability to know the Spanish language.
+For instance, you cannot conjure into your mind the entire understanding of and ability to use the Spanish language.
 You can, however, conjure a book that teaches the language, presuming you know that the book exists and you are familiar with its content before conjuring.
 This is an incredibly difficult feat, however, as you need to be able to direct your magic to the exact book you need, which is easier said than done.
 If you are successful in your conjuration, you must still sit down and actually study the book to gain the knowledge, though.

 Knowledge can be stored and shared.
 An example of this is the device known as a pensieve.
 This is a device in which one can put their memories in to be viewed.
 Anyone can look into the pensieve and gain the knowledge retained in that memory.
 That being said, by viewing the memory, you are not automatically encoding it into your own mind.
 You will only know that which you can recall from viewing the memory.
 For instance, if you were to view someone else’s memory of reading a Spanish book and they were able to retain all the knowledge as they read, that isn’t to say that you would do the same by viewing the memory, unless, say, you read the book over their shoulder and were able to retain the knowledge yourself.

 Well, there you have it!
 The Five Principal Exceptions of Gamp’s Law.
 I know it can be a lot to take in, so please feel free to contact me if you have any questions.
 My methods of contact can be found at the top of the lesson.
-I hope you enjoyed the lesson and I look forward to seeing you next week.
+I hope you enjoyed the lesson, and I look forward to seeing you next week.

 Lesson credit to former Professor Amequohi Gola

-*All images credit: Microsoft Word Clip Art*
+Images credit to Microsoft Word Clip Art